jt-schmidt/pewlett-hackard-analysis/README.md

 *Question 2: Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?*

+Consider generating an overall employee summary table, filtering this for retirement age, then pulling count of employees by department from it as an answer to this question.
+See below SQL and result:

 ```SQL
 select
 	count(dept_name),